trackier/android_sdk/README.md

     public void onCreate() {
         super.onCreate();

-        final String TR_DEV_KEY = "XXXXXXX-XXXX-XXXX-80e3-5938fadff"; //Please pass your Development key here.
+        final String TR_SDK_KEY = "XXXXXXX-XXXX-XXXX-80e3-5938fadff"; //Please pass your SDK key here.

-        /*While Initializing the Sdk, You need to pass the three parameter in the TrackierSDKConfig.
+        /*While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
          * In First argument, you need to pass context of the application
          * In second argument, you need to pass the Trackier SDK api key
          * In third argument, you need to pass the environment which can be either "development", "production" or "testing". */
-        TrackierSDKConfig sdkConfig = new TrackierSDKConfig(this, TR_DEV_KEY, "development");
+        TrackierSDKConfig sdkConfig = new TrackierSDKConfig(this, TR_SDK_KEY, "development");

         //Passing User Information on time of initialization
         sdkConfig.setManualMode(true);